galaxyproject/galaxy-hub/content/news/2024-12-12-DecemberNewsletter/index.md

 # **Other 2024 Events**

-Throughout the year, Galaxy was featured at numerous conferences, reflecting our **interdisciplinary reach and adaptability**.
+Galaxy was featured at numerous conferences throughout the year, reflecting our **interdisciplinary reach and adaptability**.
 Here’s a closer look at some of the key events where Galaxy shined:

 * Biological Data Science 2024
 * Anvil Community Conference